peterrus/hetzner-ansible-terraform-template/README.md

 # Now we run the main playbook which will permanently disable root login through SSH
 # and then run the rest of the playbook.
+# This script will automatically unlock your vault when you have one (secrets.yml.enc).
 ./run.sh
 ```